kwicz/portfolio/README.md

 ```sh
 npm run deploy
 ```
+4. In your GitHub repository's `Settings` reset the Custom Domain if needed.

-4. Navigate to `https://{your-username}.github.io/{your-repo-name}/` and you should see your deployed project!
+5. Navigate to `https://{your-username}.github.io/{your-repo-name}/` and you should see your deployed project!

 ### Technologies Used
 * [React.js](https://reactjs.org/)